BassamElshoraa/TMDB_Movie_Database-ExploreAI_Academy_DSProgram/README.md

 ---

-This project was completed as part of the "Explore AI for Data Science" course, demonstrating proficiency in SQL querying for comprehensive data analysis within the movie industry context.
+This project was completed as part of the "Explore AI for Data Science" course, demonstrating proficiency in SQL querying for comprehensive data analysis within the movie industry context

-## License

-This project and its content are licensed under [License Name] - [License URL].